wa7nwp/nwp2019/19500_nwp20/19520_ham_mesh.md

  + Click *Save Changes* at the top.
  + Reboot.
 It may be automatic after the *Save Changes*.
 If not - click *REBOOT*

 ## Login for basic AREDN operation and configuration
  + If the configuration screen does not reappear - unplug and re-connect the Ethernet cable.
  + To confirm mesh is installed, at the CMD window, run IPCONFIG again
  ```
     DNS Suffix will be : local.mesh
     IPv4 Address will be : 10.xx.yy.254
     Subnet Mask          : 255.255.255.248
     Default Gateway      : 10.xx.yy.249
     ```
- + load the browser (gateway IP address from IPCONFIG option above) at:
+ + Load the browser (gateway IP address from IPCONFIG option above) at:
  ```
      http://localnode.local.mesh:8080 or
      http://n7rig-1.local.mesh:8080  or
      http://10.xx.yy.249:8080
     ```
 You now have an AREDN MESH node online.

 ## Customizing AREDNMesh for our (JNOS2PI) operation - MOVE THIS TO NEW PAGE?
 + [AREDN Mesh Info](https://github.com/wa7nwp/nwp2019/blob/master/19301_suggestions/19314_ham_mesh_home_lab.md)